Skip to main content

 Owner's Draw (Not a Business Expense)

 When you take money from your LLC for personal use, categorize it as Owner's Draw — this is NOT a business expense and should never appear in your Schedule C categories.
-See How to Track Expenses for details on the owner's draw distinction.
+See Owner's Draw, Member Draw, Payroll, and Distributions in Money Pro for the dedicated FAQ.

 Personal